eswan18/ethanswan.com/_coffee_shops/awakenings.md

 rating: 5
 ---

-Awakenings (or AWAKENINGS as their website screams) is a coffee and wine bar on Hyde Park Square.
+Awakenings is a coffee and wine bar on Hyde Park Square.
 The interior has a pleasant wooden aesthetic, and the coffee is pretty good.
-However, the place is fairly expensive, doesn’t accept Apple Pay, and has a serious paucity of electrical outlets accessible from the tables.
+However, it doesn’t accept Apple Pay and has a serious paucity of electrical outlets accessible from the tables.
+The atmosphere is also a little too quiet for comfortable conversation; even though I hang out with my laptop more than humans, this is occasionally a drawback.
-Overall, a fairly unremarkable coffee shop.
+Overall, it's a fairly unremarkable coffee shop.